-Meaty, saucy, cheesy and wildly delicious, this one-pot cheeseburger pasta is sure to be a family favorite.
-The best part is, it’s so quick and easy to make and everything gets cooked in one pot!
+One-pot Cheeseburger Pasta is meaty, saucy, cheesy, and sure to be a family favorite.
+It’s quick and easy to make, and everything gets cooked in one pot!

-First off, this cheeseburger-inspired pasta is the epitome of comfort food.
-Meaty, saucy, cheesy and wildly delicious, it’s sure to please everyone in the family.
-Everyone including your toughest critics A.K.A. the kiddos.
+First off, this cheeseburger-inspired pasta is the ultimate comfort food.
+Meaty, saucy, cheesy, and incredibly delicious, it’s a guaranteed crowd-pleaser.
+Everyone including your toughest critics A.K.A. the kiddos!

 Who doesn’t love homemade hamburger helper, right?